Krishnamohan-Yerrabilli/Articles/cl5aosj2b03ef3hnv3ze44h1q.md

  a user request access to a web server through Route 53

-- The user access an address through route 53 that is managed by the host machine here address is nothing but a website address (www.google.com)
+- The user access an address through route 53 that is managed by the host machine here the address is nothing but a website address (www.google.com)

-- Next step is managed by the user ISP or any local network, the user receives the request DNS resolver by Route 53, and the request is forwarded to the root server (consider the the backbone of the internet).
+- Next step is managed by the user's ISP or any local network, the user receives the request DNS resolver by Route 53 and the request is forwarded to the root server (consider the the backbone of the internet).

-- Then the request is forward to the TLD aka Top-level-domain by the DNS resolver
+- Then the request is forwarded to the TLD aka Top-level-domain by the DNS resolver

-- The DNS resolver acquires the info from authorized Route 53 4 name servers(translates the domain name into IP address) which helps to find the requested host, and which resources it wants to be forwarded.
+- The DNS resolver acquires the info from authorized Route 53 4 name servers(translates the domain name into the IP address) which helps to find the requested host, and which resources it wants to be forwarded.

-- It selects one of the four authorized name servers and requests the resource that we need.
+- It selects one of the four authorized name servers and requests the resource we need.

 - This request is acquired by route 53, and sent a request to the DNS, to find the relevant web-page resources that are requested by Route 53, after it successfully finds out its hands